jimmyatintel/edetector_go/README.md

 - Log the error when the scan crashes because of the agent
 - Implement better terminate method for builder/parser
   - add new status "terminating"
-- Implement go unit test1
+- Implement go unit test
 - Add RejectAgent TaskType

 Fixed Bugs:
 - Fix the issue of Error storing log to database: Data too long for column 'content'
 - Fix the deadlock issues
+- Change the log level of "Invalid line" from 'Warn' to 'Error'

 To-Do:
 - Implement feature flags